-- Take short showers rather than baths.

-- Shut off water while brushing your teeth, washing your hair.

-- Use a water-efficient showerhead-they are inexpensive, easy to install, and could save you up to 750 gallons a month.

-- Run your clothes washer and dishwasher only when they are full.

-- Water plans only when necessary.

-- Consider investing in a rain barrel to use for watering your lawn/garden.

-- Fix leaky toilets & faucets.
+- Take short showers rather than baths. - Shut off water while brushing your teeth, washing your hair. - Use a water-efficient showerhead-they are inexpensive, easy to install, and could save you up to 750 gallons a month. - Run your clothes washer and dishwasher only when they are full. - Water plans only when necessary. - Consider investing in a rain barrel to use for watering your lawn/garden. - Fix leaky toilets & faucets. - Teach your kids about water conservation to ensure a future generation that uses water wisely.
+Make it a family effort to reduce your next water bill! - Visit epa.gov/watersense for more information

-- Visit

-www.epa.gov/watersense/st

-art-saving for additional

-information.

-- See page 7 for more tips & tricks on water conservation.